10 Best Herbal Syrups For Amenorrhea

 Cimicifuga racemosa, commonly known as black cohosh, has been traditionally used in herbal medicine to address menstrual irregularities, including amenorrhea.

-As with any herbal remedy, it is important to consult a healthcare provider before use, especially for individuals with pre-existing medical conditions or those taking other medications.
+As with any herbal treatment, it is advisable to consult a qualified healthcare practitioner before use, especially for individuals with existing medical conditions or those taking other medications.

-Sanguisorba officinalis, commonly known as sweetcoltsfoot, has been traditionally used in herbal medicine for its potential benefits in treating amenorrhea, or the absence of menstrual periods.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential health benefits, including its possible role in managing amenorrhea, which is the absence of menstrual periods.

 5. Dog rose (Rosa canina)